A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-The advantage of best bin first is that it can reduce the search time and improve the accuracy of nearest neighbor search, by focusing on the most promising bins and avoiding unnecessary comparisons with distant points.

-The performance of best bin first depends on several factors, such as the dimensionality of the data, the number of bins per node, the number of nearest candidates to search, and the distance approximation method used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of best bin first, such as dealing with noisy and outlier data, choosing a good splitting dimension and value for each node, or using multiple trees to increase recall.

-\textbf{K-means tree} \cite{tavallali2021k}.
+\textbf{K-means Tree}~\cite{tavallali2021k}.
 It is a technique for clustering high-dimensional data points into a hierarchical structure, where each node represents a cluster of points.
-It works by applying a k-means clustering algorithm to the data points at each level of the tree, and then creating child nodes for each cluster.
+It works by applying a k-means clustering algorithm to the data points at each level of the tree and then creating child nodes for each cluster.
 The process is repeated recursively until a desired depth or size of the tree is reached.
+The formula for assigning a point $x$ to a cluster using the k-means algorithm is: